Taboo (rapper): Since 1995: The Black Eyed Peas

-Solo work (2008–present)
+Solo work (since 2008)

-In 2008, Taboo was in the process of creating a solo album, but in a 2011 interview Taboo said it would be some time before he would begin a solo album.
+In 2008, Taboo was in the process of creating a solo album; however, in a 2011 interview, Taboo said it would be some time before he would begin a solo album.
 Sie7e was also confirmed to have composed at least three of the Album's songs.
 "Revolution Ni Hao" can be heard on his official website.

 Music he has co-written and performed has been featured on many movie soundtracks, including Coach Carter, Legally Blonde, Harold & Kumar Go to White Castle, and Barbershop 2: Back in Business.

 In May 2014, Taboo released his solo single, "Zumbao", which is "all about having fun[...]being infected by positive energy."
 The music video for the song features a handful of YouTube talent including DeStorm Power, STRSkillSchool, freestyle footballer Séan Garnier, Mandy Jiroux, and Megan Batoon.

 In November 2016, Taboo released the single "The Fight" about his successful battle against testicular cancer.
 The track was made in partnership with the American Cancer Society, for which Taboo is a global ambassador.
 The ACS will receive all funds generated by the song.
 On the song, Taboo said "I'm so proud to release The Fight because it's truly an anthem of survivorship.
 I want to use this song and my story to inspire and motivate people all over the world to live their best, healthiest lives possible."